vhiz/task1/README.md

 npm start
 ```

-once the servers are bith started you should go to this url
+once the servers are both started you should go to this URL

 ```
 http://localhost:5173/
 ```

-i tried to make the ui friendly as to make it easier to work with
+I tried to make the UI friendly to make it easier to work with

-for the post input input any digit so as to get a limited post
+for the post input, any digit to get a limited post

-same goes for the comment input
+The same goes for the comment input

-but for the userId input input any userId from one to 20 as to get the post of that user
+but for the userId input, any userId from one to 20 to get the post of that user
  <video width=800px height=600px src="https://res.cloudinary.com/dsemmhzl3/video/upload/v1684294112/test_i6culn.mp4" alt="Project logo"></a>

 ## 🔧 Backend Only <a name = "tests"></a>

 For those that want to use only the backend here is the documentation

-after colning the repo on your local machine
+after cloning the repo on your local machine

 go to the server directory